 5. The Kadena Chicken

-The 18th Wing at Kadena sports a yellow patch with a chicken prominently featured.
-Legend has it that during the Korean War, the 18th Wing’s pilots abandoned their crew chiefs as the base was being overrun.
-The maintainers were then hung with safety wire.
+The 18th Wing at Kadena sports a yellow patch with a chicken prominently featured with its wings in the air, seemingly surrendering.
+This urban legend has it that during the Korean War, the 18th Wing's pilots abandoned their crew chiefs as the base was being overrun.
+The maintainers were then hung with safety wire by the enemy.
 The safety wire is still supposedly hanging in Osan.

 This is a very old Air Force urban legend.
 Why would the Air Force keep the wire hanging?
 Aside from questionable decorations, a better reason not to believe this myth is that the patch has been around since 1931, when the 18th Wing was the 18th Pursuit Squadron.